OWASP/owasp-mastg/Document/0x05c-Reverse-Engineering-and-Tampering.md

 They are in the same rw- region as one of the previous strings (`0x0000007d30a00000`).
 Note that searching for the wide versions of strings is sometimes the only way to find them as you'll see in the following section.

 In-memory search can be very useful to quickly know if certain data is located in the main app binary, inside a shared library or in another region.
 You may also use it to test the behavior of the app regarding how the data is kept in memory.
 For instance, you could analyze an app that performs a login and search for occurrences of the user password.
 Also, you may check if you still can find the password in memory after the login is completed to verify if this sensitive data is wiped from memory after its use.

-In addition, you could use this approach to locate and extract cryptographic keys.
-For instance, in the case of an app encrypting/decrypting data and handling keys in memory instead of using the AndroidKeyStore API.
-See the section "[Testing Key Management](0x05e-Testing-Cryptography.md#testing-key-management-mstg-storage-1-mstg-crypto-1-and-mstg-crypto-5 "Testing Key Management")" in the chapter "[Android Cryptographic APIs](0x05e-Testing-Cryptography.md)" for more details.

 ##### Memory Dump